Nariz del Diablo

 * Access to differentiated rates upon presentation of enabling documents.

 2017 Rates and Departures are subject to change without prior notice.

-Train ticket, guidance through the journey and Visit to Puñuna Condor Museum in Sibambe and Presentation of a folk dance in Sibambe.
+Train ticket, guidance through the journey, Visit to Puñuna Condor Museum in Sibambe and Presentation of a folk dance in Sibambe.

 Additional expenses not detailed in the itinerary.